brooklynrail/brooklynrail-platform/content/events/2022/05/holiday-screening-sean-scully-art-comes-from-need.md

 title: "Sean Scully: Art Comes From Need"
 deck: A film by Hans Andreas Guttner
-summary: "Join us for a virtual screening of Sean Scully: Art Comes From Need, a film by Andreas Guttner.
+summary: "Join us for a virtual screening of Sean Scully: Art Comes From Need, a film by Han Andreas Guttner.
 We offer poetry recommendations for the holiday."
 date: 2022-05-30T12:00:00-0500
 end_date: 2022-05-30T23:59:00-0500
 series: ""